plipowczan/brain/content/_index.md

 This is the place where I organize and share my knowledge.
 You can find all my thoughts and notes:

 ## You will find here:
+* More information about me [[ABOUT/About]]
-* My habits - what habits I
+* My habits - what habits I developed, which I tried and ditched because the didn't fit, and which I currently [[ABOUT/HABITS/Habits]]
-* My all free and paid publications and articles
+* My all free and paid publications and articles [[ARTICLES/Articles]]
+* My projects - the ones I was working on in the past and current [[PROJECTS/Projects]]

 ## Search